fluxninja/aperture/docs/content/reference/aperturectl/apply/dynamic-config/dynamic-config.md

 ```
       --api-key string         FluxNinja ARC API Key to be used when using Cloud Controller
+      --config string          Path to the Aperture config file
       --controller string      Address of Aperture Controller
       --controller-ns string   Namespace in which the Aperture Controller is running
       --insecure               Allow connection to controller running without TLS